TKomericki/Rhetos-wiki/Data-validations.md

 Example task:

 > The disposal explanation should not contain uncertain word, such as "maybe".
-> Add an entity that will contains a list of uncertain words,
+> Add an entity that contains a list of uncertain words,
 > and deny entering explanations that contain those words.
 >
 > (see the Disposal entity in the previous example)